Arab citizens of Israel: Military conscription

 Unlike their Jewish counterparts, Arab citizens are not required to serve in the Israeli military, and, outside the Bedouin community, few (around 120 a year) volunteer.
-Until 2000, each year between 5–10% of the Bedouin population of draft age volunteered for the Israeli army, and Bedouin were well known for their unique status as volunteers.
+Until 2000, each year between 5–10% of the Bedouin population of draft age volunteered for the Israel Defense Forces (IDF), and Bedouin were well known for their unique status as volunteers.
 The legendary Israeli soldier, Amos Yarkoni, first commander of the Shaked Reconnaissance Battalion in the Givati Brigade, was a Bedouin (born Abd el-Majid Hidr).
 Bedouin soldiers dominate the elite human tracking units that guard Israel's northern and southern border.
 Lieutenant Colonel Magdi Mazarib, a Bedouin, who is the Israeli army's highest-ranking tracking commander, told the AFP that he believes that "the state of Bedouin in Israel is better, as far as the respect we get, our progress, education".
 In 2004 the number of Bedouin in the army may have been be less than 1%.
 A 2003 report stated that willingness among Bedouin to serve in the army had drastically dropped in recent years, as the Israeli government has failed to fulfill promises of equal service provision to Bedouin citizens.
 However, a 2009 article in Haaretz stated that volunteer recruitment for a crack elite Bedouin army unit rose threefold.

 IDF figures indicate that, in 2002 and 2003, Christians represented 0.1 percent of all recruits.
 In 2004, the number of recruits had doubled.
 Altogether, in 2003, the percentage of Christians serving had grown by 16 percent over the year 2000.
 The IDF does not publish figures on the exact number of recruits by religious denomination, and in 2005 it was estimated that a few dozen Christians currently served in the IDF.